Rebuilding the Engine Box and Cover

 The base of the front panel.
 The fittings on the cabin sole are the bases for the companionway ladder.

 One of the first things Ken had convinced me to change was the method of securing the side panels to the front.
-He felt it was unnecessary complication to use clamps for this purpose and he wasn't sure it would secure enough.
+He felt it was an unnecessary complication to use clamps for this purpose and he wasn't sure it would be secure enough.
 By the time I delivered the mockup and the CAD drawing to Ken I had come around to his view.
 Further it does not appear the hinges will be necessary to secure the aft end of the side panels as the vertical guides used in the original box should work for the new box.

 First Fitting